News and Events at Ojibway Prairie Complex

 10 a.m. to 11:30 a.m.

-Free and all ages.
+Free and open to all ages.
 For registration information, please visit Active Windsor.

-Free and all ages.
+Free and open to all ages.
 For more information, please visit Calendar of Events - Windsor Public Library.

 10 a.m. to 12 p.m.